Hour charge - 40£

 Its all in Your hands when comes to this decision.
 Once You decide to work with me i need Your trust.
 I cannot stretch that enough.
-Looking at clock or my hands, asking how long tattoo will take is not the way we should work.
-Creating a pressure about time will downgrade quality of out tattoo.
-The best tattoos I did where done on people that gave me oportunity to use all my skills.
+During consultation I will explain how long roughly piece will take

 My main goal as an artist is to create original, beautifull, strong tattoos with deep meaning.
 They aslo needs to be connected to clients fundamental characteristic of their personality.